Dion Jordan

-Dion Rory Jordan (born March 5, 1990) is an American football defensive end who is a free agent.
-He played college football at Oregon and was drafted by the Miami Dolphins with the third pick of the 2013 NFL Draft.
-He has also been a member of the Seattle Seahawks and Oakland Raiders.
+Dion Rory Jordan (born March 5, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Miami Dolphins with the third pick of the 2013 NFL draft.
+He was also a member of the Seattle Seahawks, Oakland Raiders and San Francisco 49ers.

-Early years
+Early life

 Jordan attended Chandler High School in Chandler, Arizona.
 He played both tight end and defensive end.
 He caught 54 passes for 804 yards and 13 touchdowns as a junior.
 As a senior, he caught 13 passes for 292 yards and three touchdowns in six games before the remainder of his season was curtailed while recovering from a serious off-the-field accident.
 He was a four-star prospect, and was ranked as the 10th overall tight end in the country by Scout.com.

 In track & field, Jordan was one of the state's top performers in the 110 and 300-meter hurdles.
 He recorded times of 14.24 seconds and 38.27 seconds in those events respectively.
 At the 2008 5A I Fiesta Region, he won the shot put (14.27 m) and placed fourth in the long jump (6.40 m).